antirez/aocla/README.md

     'Hello printnl

-The `printnl` procedure prints the last element in the stack and also prints a newline character, so the above program will just print `Hello` on the screen.
+The `printnl` procedure prints the last element on the stack and also prints a newline character, so the above program will just print `Hello` on the screen.
 You may wonder what's the point of quoting symbols.
 After all, you could just use strings, but later we'll see how this is important in order to write Aocla programs that write Aocla programs.

 Quoting also works with tuples, so if you want to push the tuple `(a b c)` on the stack, instead of capturing the variables a, b and c, you can write: